-It all started so innocently, I thought I would give the post supporting my porch a coat of paint, so armed with a blow torch and scraper I started to prepare the post until my scraper sunk into the soft wood at the bottom of the post 🙁
+It all started so innocently, I thought I would give the post supporting my porch a coat of paint, so armed with a blow torch and scraper I started to prepare the post until my scraper sank into the soft wood at the bottom of the post 🙁

 At this point I could have stopped and simply painted over the rotten wood, but as it was a nice day I got a screwdriver out and explored the extent of the rot.